When to apply

 Regardless of your college membership, your accommodation and meals during the summer residences, unless you are coming with children, is provided at New College so that you can live and study together as a group for the time you are in Oxford.
 You will only be entitled to use certain other facilities in New College during the summer residence (e.g. the library and the college’s social/sports facilities for postgraduate members), if you are also a member of New College.

 To find out which colleges currently accept students applying to the MSt in International Human Rights Law please visit the colleges tab of our course pages in the Graduate Studies Prospectus.

 On the application form you may choose to either (i) state a college preference or (ii) indicate that you have no college preference, in which case a college will be selected on your behalf.
 You will not be able to amend your choice after submitting your application.
 Whether or not you state a college preference will not affect how the department assesses your application.

 All applications require supporting materials to be submitted with the completed application form.
 The supporting materials required for this course are:

 Further information about the supporting materials can be found in the entry requirements section of our course pages in the Graduate Studies Prospectus.
 Please note that writing samples of your work are not required (eg. publications, reports, dissertation chapters) and will not be considered in the selection process.

 If English is not your first language you will also have to supply evidence of your language competency.
 Please see www.graduate.ox.ac.uk/englishproficiency for further information.

 Submitting your application

-You must submit your completed online application by one of the application deadlines.
-These deadlines are strictly enforced and your application and all supporting materials, including references, must be received by the deadline in order to be considered.
+You must submit your completed online application by the deadline.
+The deadline is strictly enforced and your application and all supporting materials, including references, must be received by the deadline in order to be considered.
 Further information about submitting your application can be found in the Application Guide.